Tesla offers leasing options for new Model S in U.S.

-(Reuters) - Tesla Motors Inc (TSLA.O) unveiled a leasing policy for its new Model S with an option for buyers in the United States to return the car within three months of purchase.
+Oct 27 (Reuters) - Tesla Motors Inc unveiled a leasing policy for its new Model S with an option for buyers in the United States to return the car within three months of purchase.

 If not satisfied and the car is returned within three months of purchase, the remaining lease obligation will be waived, Musk said.